EuroMillions vs EuroJackpot

 - EuroMillions draws take place twice per week while EuroJackpot only happens once on Friday.
 However this may change in the near future, as the EuroJackpot attracts more players there are persistent rumors and speculation that a second draw will be added in the near future.

-It's not hard to see that both EuroJackpot and EuroMillions have their own best selling points depending on what you are looking for in a lottery.
-If you are after the biggest jackpots with the draws twice a week or want to buy tickets offline then EuroMillions is likely the more appealing choice.
-However if you are looking for the best odds of actually winning a prize and enjoy the convenience of playing online then EuroJackpot is the better option, which is why it is quickly becoming the favorite pick of lottery players worldwide.
+It's not hard to see that both EuroJackpot and EuroMillions have their own selling points depending on what you are looking for in a lottery.
+If you are after the biggest jackpots with the draws twice a week then EuroMillions is likely the more appealing choice.
+However if you are looking for the best odds of actually winning a prize and enjoy the convenience of betting online then EuroJackpot is the better option, which is why it is quickly becoming the favorite pick of lottery players worldwide.